Skip to main content

 Research Methodshealth-services-research-questions

-Ideally, all health services data collection should be driven by properly crafted statements of research purpose.
-These statements should drive the selection of appropriate research methods.
-Surveys, while a powerful data collection tool for health services research, are not the best method of data collection for all projects.
+Appropriate research purpose statements should drive health services data collection.
+These statements should drive the selection of proper research methods.
+Surveys are not the best method of data collection for all projects.

-Surveys are best suited for collecting quantitative data (data which can be summarized and expressed numerically) from relatively large groups of people, be they an entire population or a sample.
-They are often used for research projects where the goal is to measure outcomes, or make inferences from a sample to a population.
+Surveys are best suited for collecting quantitative data.
+This data is defined as data that can be summarized and expressed numerically from relatively large groups.
+They are often used when the goal is to measure outcomes or make inferences from a sample to a population.

 Statement of Research Purpose

-A statement of purpose that is unclear or improperly specified will potentially negatively impact a survey’s completeness and focus.
-For example, if a healthcare provider has initiated a healthy diet program and wants to measure the outcomes a statement of research purpose like, “Have members’ eating habits changed?” lacks the appropriate level of specificity.
+An unclear or improperly specified statement of purpose will potentially negatively impact a survey’s completeness and focus.
+For example, if a healthcare provider initiates a healthy diet program and wants to measure the outcomes, they need a clear and specific research purpose.
+A statement like “Have members’ eating habits changed?” lacks the appropriate level of specificity.

-A statement of research purpose like, “How has the healthy diet program affected members’ knowledge, behavior, and attitudes about eating,” is more complete and focused.
-By specifying that there are several important components to a healthy diet this statement is more likely to result in a survey that better addresses a variety of issues concerned whereas the less specific statement could lead to survey writers omitting important domains for assessment.
+A statement of research purpose, like “How has the healthy diet program affected members’ knowledge, behavior, and attitudes about eating?” is more complete and focused.
+By specifying several essential components of a healthy diet, this statement is more likely to result in a survey that better addresses various issues.
+In contrast, the less specific statement could lead to survey writers omitting important domains for assessment.

 Specific Measures / Variables

-Working from specific research questions survey writers can identify the specific measures (sometimes called variables) that indicate how much change has occurred.
-Properly defining assessment measures will be the focus of the next component of this series, “Health Services Research: Part 4: Defining Assessment Domains.”
+Survey writers can identify the specific measures (sometimes called variables) that indicate how much change has occurred.

 Why It Matters

 There can be serious implications for failing to assess outcomes properly.
-Healthcare organizations often report to the local, state, and federal government or other co-operating agencies and adequately documenting certain outcomes is essential for their continued funding.
-In addition, when applying for a contract, an organization’s outcome assessment tools are sometimes evaluated for their scope and relevance.
+Healthcare organizations often report to the local, state, and federal government or other cooperating agencies.
+Thus, adequately documenting specific outcomes is essential for their continued funding.
+In addition, when applying for a contract, an organization’s outcome assessment tools are sometimes evaluated for scope and relevance.
 Having poor assessment tools can hinder an organization’s ability to secure contracts.

 The Series

-Focusing specifically on developing surveys for HSR studies designed to measure health outcomes, the entries that follow in this series detail more specifically how to create successful surveys:
+The entries that follow in this series detail more specifically how to create successful surveys.

-// Various types of health-related surveys and outcomes that can be measured
+• Various types of health-related surveys and measurable outcomes

 Part 1Introduction to Health Services Research